About the course

 The remaining three papers are core courses on key Armenian literary genres.
 For these papers you must choose to study texts in three of the following subjects: biblical texts; homiletic and polemical literature; hagiographic texts; historical literature of the 5th-9th centuries; historical literature of the 10th-14th centuries; religious and secular verse; or any other subject approved by the Faculty Board.
-The examination of these papers will consist of passages to be translated in the three types of text chosen by you, with brief questions on the background, content or grammar of the passages set.
-Every candidate will be examined by oral examination (viva voce) unless they have been individually excused by the examiners.

 Teaching offered consists of classes and tutorials and may include lectures and seminars.

 The allocation of graduate supervision for this course is the responsibility of the Faculty of Oriental Studies and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Faculty of Oriental Studies.